jhsimon/ThermoConsistentCHNS/README.md

 Output files can become large because the default setup performs `3000` time steps and writes phase, chemical-potential, and state files at every step.

-## Accompanying Work

-This repository contains the accompanying code for forthcoming joint work by **John Sebastian Simon**, **Christian Kahle**, and **Michael Hinze**.
-The associated manuscript is currently in preparation.
-Citation information will be added once the work becomes publicly available.

 ## Numerical Examples